top of page

 13203D0D-2B09-45DD-ABED-7AD9228930A6 (1).jpeg

-The students' scores and school administrations that are written manually on papers.
+Some students' scores and school administrations are written manually on paper.

 Currently, KUBO platform is running in The Swallow school in The Gambia.
 Soon, we will be working in another isolated area in Africa, thanks to our donors on Afrodidact.
 (Finger crossed).